GET IN TOUCH

 Public Access and Transparency

-• Delinquent taxpayer reports: The Department of Revenue maintains published lists identifying businesses with filed liens for verification purposes.
+Delinquent taxpayer reports — The Department of Revenue maintains published lists identifying businesses with filed liens for public verification purposes.

 How Long Do Tax Liens Last in South Dakota?

-Duration varies based on whether business taxes or property taxes created the obligation.
+Duration varies depending on whether the obligation was created by business or property taxes.
 Understanding timeframes helps taxpayers plan resolution strategies and avoid escalating consequences.

 Business and Sales Tax Liens

 Business tax liens remain active until the taxpayer pays the full amount owed, including penalties and interest.
-No automatic expiration applies to these state tax liens.
-The Department of Revenue maintains enforcement authority indefinitely, though the agency may negotiate payment arrangements.
-Once satisfied, the lien is released within thirty days, as guaranteed by the Taxpayers' Bill of Rights.
+However, South Dakota law includes a collection limitation framework under SDCL 10-59-16: collection is generally barred three years from the date the return is filed.
+Important exceptions apply, including cases involving unfiled returns, fraud, failure to maintain required licensing, audit situations, and reported but unpaid tax.
+The Department of Revenue may negotiate payment arrangements, and once the debt is fully satisfied, the lien is released within thirty days as guaranteed by the Taxpayers' Bill of Rights.

 Property Tax Liens and Tax Deed Timelines

-• Perpetual lien status: South Dakota law establishes that property taxes create a perpetual lien, which remains in effect until paid, regardless of any changes in ownership.
+Perpetual lien status — South Dakota law establishes that real property taxes create a perpetual lien, which remains in effect until paid, regardless of changes in ownership.

-• Six-year deadline: According to statutory requirements, tax deed acquisition must occur within six years from the sale date.
+Six-year deadline — Under statutory requirements, tax deed acquisition must occur within 6 years of the sale date.

 South Dakota Tax Liens vs. Federal Tax Liens